 This paper can be useful to those in the industry not intimately familiar with surge design or analysis methods.
-Examples include Project Managers with backgrounds other than rotating equipment, Operations personnel, and other less technical positions.
+Examples include Project Managers with backgrounds other than rotating equipment, operations personnel, and other less technical positions.
 First, it describes what surge is, typical surge behavior, and why it is important to design a robust surge is control system.
 Additionally, this paper describes how surge can damage centrifugal compressors if a surge control system is inadequately designed.
-This is important as compressor repair and/or replacement costs can be exceedingly high as a result of lost down time (lost revenue), equipment and premium-time labor costs.
+This is important as compressor repair and/or replacement costs can be exceedingly high as a result of lost downtime (lost revenue), equipment, and premium-time labor costs.

 The methods given herein provide consideration to the spatial aspects of a particular system design that are not accounted for using lumped volume parameter methods.
-Each compressor installation has its own wheel maps, piping design and flow conditions, and therefore cannot be generalized by ignoring the spatial considerations (i.e. lengths of pipe).
-Doing so can lead to a false sense of security in the surge protection design for a given system.
+Each compressor installation has its own compressor characteristics (often called wheel maps), piping design, and flow conditions, and therefore cannot be generalized by ignoring the spatial considerations (i.e., lengths of pipe).
+Doing the latter can lead to a false sense of security in the surge protection design for a given system.

 Methods 1 and 2 provide tools to compressor system designers to 1) better determine whether the system in question requires a hot recycle system, 2) if the recycle systems as designed will be adequate in preventing surge, and 3) when a detailed dynamic simulation (Method 3) of the system is required.
-The tools can also be useful to end users, and EPC's desiring to check the adequacy of systems proposed by vendors.

-In some cases surge cannot be avoided, and going into one surge cycle may be ok.
+The tools can also be useful to end users, and EPCs desiring to check the adequacy of systems proposed by vendors.
+In some cases surge cannot be avoided, and going into one surge cycle may be tolerated.
 Method 3 provides the opportunity to determine the severity of a particular surge event.
-The simulation determines how deep a particular surge case will be, for how long, and how many times the unit will surge during one fast stop event, providing the information needed to make a decision on whether to except the surge or not.
+The simulation determines how deep a particular surge case will be, for how long, and how many cycles the unit will go in and out of surge during one fast stop event, providing the information needed to make a decision on whether to except the surge or not.